ldenken/urlToFile/README.md

 A basic command line utility that fetches a url and saves it contents to a file.

-A JSON formated information file is created .

 ### Download:

 	$ go get github.com/ldenken/urlToFile